Kambrian/HBTplus/README.md

 ### Optional dependence
 - GNU Scientific Library (GSL).
 Only needed if you want to output the shapes and orientations of subhaloes.

-Core part done.
-More post-processing to be added.

 ## Compile
 To produce single-precision `HBT` (internal datatypes are 4byte int and 4byte float), do